 |Color||Dark brown to black||Dark brown to the back body with white patches.
 Usually pink or white on the legs, face, and neck|

 The 9 Key Differences Between Ostriches and Emus

 1. Ostriches are much larger.

 Emus are pretty big birds.
 They stand up to 7 feet tall and can weigh as much as 150 pounds.
 However, Ostriches get even larger!

 Ostriches can grow up to 9 feet in height and weigh as much as 320 pounds.

 Unfortunately, emus only live around 10-20 years.
 The oldest emu ever recorded was 38 years old.

-An emu’s wings are more difficult to spot than ostrich wings.
+An emu’s wings are more difficult to spot than an ostrich’s wings.
 One reason for this is their size: the emu’s wingspan is much smaller.

 Coloration also plays a role.
 While ostriches often have white-tipped wings that contrast against their darkly-colored bodies, emu coloration is more consistent.

-A unique trait of the ostrich is their two-toed feet.
+A unique trait of the ostrich is its two-toed feet.
 Most birds, including emus, have three toes per foot.